 | Vivace | VT3989 | Advancing to Phase 3 |

-The challenges highlight the difficulty of developing TEAD inhibitors, but also make VT3989’s success more significant.
+The challenges highlight the difficulty of developing TEAD inhibitors, and make VT3989’s results at ESMO 2025 more significant for the class.

 VT3989: Now the Leader